dlt-hub/dlt/docs/website/docs/pipelines/strapi.md

     load(endpoints)
 ```

 In the sample script above, we have one list with one endpoint called “athletes”.
-Add other endpoints (the endpoints your Strapi setup has) to this list to load them.
-Afterwards run this file to load the data.
+Add other endpoints (i.e. the endpoints your Strapi setup has) to this list to load them.
+Afterwards, run this file to load the data.

 ## Run the pipeline